 Children's Evangelist to the Pamé in Mexico

-The Northern Pamé (also called Xi'úi) are a people group of around 7,300 in the San Luis Potosi area of Mexico with only portions of Scripture.
+The Northern Pamé are an unreached people group in Mexico.
+Also called Xi'úi they number around 7,300 in the San Luis Potosi area of Mexico with only portions of Scripture.

 Qualities & Gifts Sought